calliope-edu/calliope-docs/README.md

 5. Open a Pull Request

 ### For Content Editors
-Use the helper tool (see Quick Start) or edit files in `/src/content/` directly.
+Edit files in `/src/content/` directly.

 ### For Developers
 Check out [DEVELOPER-README.md](./DEVELOPER-README.md) for architecture details.